 Specialist services and activities designed to assist people from a culturally and linguistically diverse (CaLD) background to make educational, training and work choices are available.
-As well as providing information on training and opportunities to use existing skills or learn new or additional skills, Mercy Care is supporting Jobs and Skills Centres with specialist services and can work with you to overcome barriers to employment, education and training.
+As well as providing information on training and opportunities to use existing skills or learn new or additional skills, The Multicultural Services Centre of WA (MSC) is supporting Jobs and Skills Centres with specialist services and can work with you to overcome barriers to employment, education and training.

 They also offer computer assisted career guidance and workshops on career options and employability skills including basic occupational safety and health.